 - 1. Provide regular reports to the Council on fishery, monitoring, and research status. - a.
-Provide annual SAFE Reports for all FMPs and managed stocks that include estimates of MSY and OFL, landings and discards by fishery sector, trends in abundance as provided by fishery surveys, evaluations of current management, and summarized findings of any recent research activities.
+Provide annual SAFE Reports for all FMPs and managed stocks that include estimates of MSY and OFL, landings and discards by fishery sector, trends in abundance as provided by fishery surveys, evaluations of current management, measures of economic value, and summarized findings of any recent research activities.

 - b.
 Provide annual reports to the Council on implementation of research needs prioritized in this document. - 2.
 Implement adequate fishery and population monitoring programs by 2015. - a.
 Collect basic fishery information (landings, discards, and biological characteristics) for all managed stocks. - b.
-Collect additional biological and survey information necessary to develop agebased quantitative stock assessments for those stocks which comprise the bulk of the fishery, or serve as important ecological indicators.
+Collect and analyze additional biological and survey information necessary to develop age-based quantitative stock assessments for those stocks which comprise the bulk of the fishery, or serve as important ecological indicators.
 These are listed in Appendix 2 as primary species - c.
 Initiate comprehensive fishery monitoring and sampling to support quantitative assessments, not necessarily age-based, for all secondary species listed in Appendix 2. - d.
 Initiate monitoring programs to provide adequate stock status and fishery exploitation information on stocks characterized as "Special Needs" (See Appendix 2) - 3.
 Resolve data collection and dissemination issues that burden constituents, create availability delays, and impede access by the Council and its technical bodies to the information required for adequate management by 2015. - a.
-Fully implement the data collection standards developed through ACCSP and ensure all data are provided to ACCSP in a timely basis. - b.
+Fully implement the biological, economic, and social data collection standards developed through ACCSP and ensure all data are provided to ACCSP in a timely basis. - b.
 Resolve data confidentiality issues that prevent dissemination of basic landings information to the SAFMC and its SSC. - c.
-Eliminate duplicative data collection programs and adopt electronic reporting. - 4.
+Eliminate duplicative data collection programs and adopt electronic reporting options for commercial and for-hire fisheries. - 4.
 Evaluate the effectiveness of current MPAs and other closed areas with regard to preventing overfishing and restoring overfished stocks, and provide a full report on findings to the Council by March 1, 2015. - 5.
+Develop population evaluation and monitoring approaches that will enable determination of stock status and development of reliable fishing level recommendations for those stocks identified by the SAFMC SSC as "Special Needs Stocks" (Appendix 2). - 6.
+Monitor the mixing rates of Gulf and South Atlantic king mackerel. - 7.
 Implement a monitoring and research program to address issues relevant to ecosystem management.
-Topics include trophic interactions, food preferences, predator-prey relationships, and ecosystem connectivity. - 6.
-Evaluate the cumulative impacts of existing regulations on the multi-species snapper grouper fishery in the South Atlantic.
+Topics include trophic interactions, food preferences, predator-prey relationships, and ecosystem connectivity. - 8.
+Evaluate the cumulative biological, economic and social impacts of existing regulations on the multi-species snapper grouper fishery in the South Atlantic.